 Iowa Statute of Limitations for Sexual Abuse & Assault

-Iowa is recognized as one of the least victim-friendly states in the country with respect to its statute of limitation laws (SOLs).
-It has not updated its civil SOL laws since 1990 and has passed no revival window allowing older claims of child sexual abuse to be brought against an abuser.

-Criminal Statute of Limitations Laws for Iowa

-Iowa is currently one of only six states that has not eliminated the statute of limitations (SOLs) for felony child sex abuse crimes.
-The current criminal SOL age was raised to 33 for felony sexual abuse of a minor, incest and felony misdemeanor sexual exploitation in 2019.
-Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Iowa a Criminal SOL score of 1, on a 1-5 scale, where 5 is the highest.
-A score of 1 is defined as a criminal SOL for survivors under age 40.

-present:

-Iowa Statute of Limitations for Sexual Abuse & Assault

 Iowa removed the criminal statute of limitations in 2021, but has done very little to improve upon its civil statute of limitations and has passed no revival window allowing older claims of child sexual abuse to be brought against an abuser.

 Criminal Statute of Limitations Laws for Iowa

 In May of 2021, Iowa eliminated the statute of limitations (SOLs) for felony child sex abuse crimes.
 Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Iowa a Criminal SOL score of 5, on a 1-5 scale, where 5 is the highest.
 A score of 5 is defined full elimination for all felonies and misdemeanors.